-- IHL Policies and Bylaws - University of Mississippi Online Academic Catalog - University of Mississippi M-Book (a student handbook that includes certain policies, such as those related to academic discipline) - Emergency Information website (information on what to do in case of emergencies) - myOleMiss (University's Web portal) - UM Today - RebAlert (emergency text message notification system) - Severe Weather Information
+- IHL Policies and Bylaws - University of Mississippi Online Academic Catalog - University of Mississippi M-Book (a student handbook that includes certainpolicies, such as those related to academic discipline) - Emergency Information website (information on what to do in case of emergencies) - myOleMiss (University's Web portal) - UM Today - RebAlert (emergency text message notification system) - Severe Weather Information

-PLEASE NOTE INFORMATION AND POLICIES RELATED TO COVID-19 CAN BE FOUND ON THE OFFICE OF THE PROVOST WEBSITE, THE COVID-19 FACT SHEET FOR FACULTY, AND THE KEEP TEACHING WEBSITE.
+PLEASE NOTE INFORMATION AND POLICIES RELATED TO COVID-19 CAN BE FOUND ON THE OFFICE OF THE PROVOST WEBSITE and THE COVID-19 FACT SHEET FOR FACULTY WEBSITE.
 THERE ARE RESOURCES AVAILABLE FOR THE HEALTH AND SAFETY OF THE COMMUNITY, PROTOCOLS FOR THE CLASSROOM, ACADEMIC RESOURCES AND SYLLABUS LANGUAGE, STUDENT ACCOUNTABILITY, OUTDOOR CLASSROOM GUIDANCE, AND HUMAN RESOURCE GUIDANCE.
-ADDITIONALLY ALL TENURE-TRACK FACULTY WHO WERE IN THEIR PROBATIONARY PERIOD DURING THE 2019-2020 ACADEMIC YEAR MAY REQUEST A ONE-YER EXTENSION TO THEIR PROBATIONARY PERIOD.
-SEE SECTION 5 (TENURE) OF THE HANDBOOK FOR MORE DETAILS.
+ALL TENURE-TRACK FACULTY WHO WERE IN THEIR PROBATIONARY PERIOD UP TO THE 2020-2021 ACADEMIC YEAR HAVE BEEN GRANTED A ONE-YEAR EXTENSION TO THEIR PROBATIONARY PERIOD.
+SEE APPENDIX A OF THE HANDBOOK FOR MORE DETAILS OR THE OFFICE OF THE PROVOST WEBSITE. (updated July 15, 2021)